-The Company is in two lines of business being mineral exploration and the research and development of the starved acid leaching technology.
+The Company is in two lines of business being mineral exploration and the research and development of the starved acid leaching technology ("SALT").
+The SALT testing continues at a pilot plant located outside Rio de Janeiro, Brazil.
 The mineral exploration business involves acquiring, exploring and evaluating mineral resource properties and either joint venturing or developing these properties further or disposing of them when the evaluation is complete.